Docaro

 Most states follow 'at-will' employment, allowing termination without cause unless prohibited by law, but requires termination letters to comply with state-specific notice or final pay rules (e.g., California Labor Code § 201 for final wages).

-What is a Termination Letter in the United States?
+What is a termination letter in the United States?

 Professional signing termination letter